Stryper: To Hell with the Devil and In God We Trust (1986–1989)

-Bassist Tim Gaines did not participate in the recording of To Hell with the Devil, and for a short period of time prior to the release of the record he was replaced by Matt Hurich.
-Hurich was not with the band more than a month, although he was outfitted with a yellow and black striped bass and a racing costume.
+Gaines did not participate in the recording of To Hell with the Devil, and for a short period of time prior to the release of the record he was replaced by Matt Hurich, formerly bassist of Leatherwolf.
+Hurich was not with the band for more than a month, although he was outfitted with a yellow and black striped bass and a racing costume.
+According to Michael Sweet, the band felt Gaines' jazz-influenced playing style did not suit the tighter rhythmic feel they wanted for the album.
+A widely circulated promotional photograph from this period, often assumed to depict the band's full lineup, in fact features Hurich rather than Gaines.
+However, when the promotional photos for the album were being shot, Gaines returned to the band and subsequently participated in its world tour.
+Michael Sweet has stated the band reinstated Gaines ahead of the tour after concluding that "Stryper is Michael Sweet, Robert Sweet, Oz Fox and Tim Gaines."
 Brad Cobb played bass on the album.
-However, when the promotional photos for the album were being shot, Gaines returned to the band and subsequently participated in its successful world tour.
-In 1987, the band headlined the Dynamo Open Air Festival in the Netherlands.